Executive Summary

 Match use case to your pain point and readiness:

-Accounts Payable Automation Best for: 100+ invoices/month, manual data entry burden, duplicate payment risk Prerequisites: Digital invoice receipt (email or upload), accounting system with API Expected outcomes: 60-80% reduction in manual entry, faster processing, fewer errors
+Accounts Payable Automation Best for: 100+ invoices/month, manual data entry burden, duplicate payment risk Prerequisites: Digital invoice receipt (email or upload), accounting system with API Expected outcomes: 60-significant reduction in manual entry, faster processing, fewer errors

 Cash Flow Forecasting Best for: Seasonal businesses, growth planning, cash management challenges Prerequisites: 12+ months of historical data, reasonable transaction volume Expected outcomes: Improved cash visibility, earlier warning of shortfalls, better planning